Italy’s new gov’t takes office, but how long will it last?

-ROME (AP) — Italy’s new government took office Thursday, with one of its first decisions indicating it intends to reverse the euro-skeptic vision of the collapsed, populist coalition it replaced.
+ROME (AP) — Italy’s new government took office Thursday, with one of its first decisions indicating it intends to reverse the euroskeptic vision of the collapsed, populist coalition it replaced.

 Premier Giuseppe Conte and his Cabinet took an oath to defend Italy’s interests in a swearing-in ceremony presided over by the Italian head of state in the Quirinal presidential palace.

-Conte’s first, 14-month-long coalition imploded last month after his right-wing League partner, led by Matteo Salvini, pulled out of the government, where the senior partner was another populist party, the 5-Star Movement.
+Conte’s first, 14-month-long coalition imploded last month after the right-wing League, led by Matteo Salvini, pulled out of a government it had formed with the populist 5-Star Movement.

-In the new government, the center-left, staunchly pro-Europe Democratic Party replaced the League as junior coalition partner.
+In the new government, the staunchly pro-Europe, center-left Democratic Party replaced the League as junior coalition partner.

-Democratic Party leader Nicola Zingaretti has pledged to use the Democrats’ influence in the new government as a guarantee that euro-currency member Italy will help the European Union withstand the nationalist movements gaining traction on the continent, including Salvini’s forces.
+Democratic Party leader Nicola Zingaretti has pledged to use his party’s influence in the new government to ensure that euro-currency member Italy will help the European Union withstand the nationalist movements gaining traction on the continent, including Salvini’s forces.

 The new dynamics of the coalition had an immediate effect, with the decision to designate former Democratic Premier Paolo Gentiloni for an EU commission post.